-Congress will probably soon allow some borrowers to obtain a second PPP loan.
-Accordingly, I wanted to provide small business owners who need that help with additional detailed information above and beyond what’s available in most news reports.
+Accordingly, I want to provide small business owners who need that help with additional detailed information above and beyond what’s available in most news reports.
+Folks will want to move quickly to get in line for a second loan.

 Who is Eligible for PPP Second Draw Loan